Find out about Authorised Economic Operator (AEO) status, including the benefits and how to apply.

 AEOC holders could also benefit from a faster application process for customs simplifications, authorisations and reductions or waivers of potential debt guarantees.

-AEOS is issued to any business that fulfils all of the above criteria with the exception of professional qualifications and practical standards of competence, which is only applicable to AEOC.
+AEOS is issued to any business that fulfils all of the above criteria with the exception of professional qualifications and practical standards of competence, which only applies to AEOC.
 The business must also have appropriate security and safety standards to protect the international supply chain.
 These should include:

 - physical integrity and access controls